busingepius/DBMS/exported dB/README.md

 - This imports the database to the path you are currently in, while executing this command
 - You might need to explicitly point the file path accordingly
 - mysql -u USER_NAME -p --password=PASSWORD_DETAILS DATABASE < THE_FILE_A_NAME.sql

+#### INFO
+- Note 1: It is better to use the full path of the SQL file file.sql.

+- Note 2: Use -R and --triggers with mysqldump to keep the routines and triggers of the original database.
+They are not copied by default.

+- Note 3 You may have to create the (empty) database from MySQL if it doesn't exist already and the exported SQL doesn't contain CREATE DATABASE (exported with --no-create-db or -n option) before you can import it.